 Churches Serve People; Cults Are Served by People.

-People have attempted, sometimes successfully and often not so successfully, to destroy the Church of Jesus Christ of Latter-Day Saints, more commonly know as the Mormons, since its inception in 1830.
+People have attempted, sometimes successfully and often not so successfully, to destroy the Church of Jesus Christ of Latter-Day Saints, more commonly known as the Mormons, since its inception in 1830.
 This continual hammering has seen outside forces, for example, the Federal Government and the US Military, attempt to destroy this behemoth.
-Often at the same time, there has been a myriad of internal forces attempting to do the same thing, for example, sub-sects and breakaway groups as well as many disillusioned members.
+At the same time, there has been a myriad of internal forces attempting to do the same thing, for example, sub-sects and breakaway groups as well as many disillusioned members.
 And yet, since the publication of the infamous “Manifesto” in 1890 and statehood in 1896, the church has continued to “blossom as a rose.”
 At least financially and numerically, that is.
-While the “Manifesto” story is for another day, it should be pointed out; however, the US Supreme Court upheld the Edmund-Tucker Act, which secured the US governments right to seize all Mormon church property; the response to such seizure led to Prophet Wilford Woodruff stating the church would renounce the practice of polygamy or plural marriage.
+While the “Manifesto” story is for another day, it should be pointed out; however, the US Supreme Court upheld the Edmund-Tucker Act, which secured the US government's right to seize all Mormon church property; the response to such seizure led to Prophet Wilford Woodruff stating the church would renounce the practice of polygamy or plural marriage.

-And yet, whether the Equal Rights for Women, Birth control and Abortion, LGBTQA+issues hammers keep hammering the anvil.
+And yet, whether the Equal Rights for Women, Birth control, Abortion, and LGBTQA+ issues hammers keep hammering the anvil.
 The Anvil is as it's always been.
 Even in 2021, when it appears that church growth is declining in a major way for the first time, the Anvil stands strong and suggests that the mass temple building program is not tax manipulation but preparation for the arrival of Jesus Christ.
 Even for the faithful, it begs why a new temple would be needed in the middle of nowhere, in Sanpete County, only 7 miles from Manti.
 Unlike other parts of Utah, where massive population growth can be seen, I assure you no one runs to Sanpete County to live.
 In fact, without Snow College in Ephraim, no one would be visiting at all.

 Jesus Did Not Save Money; He Gave it Away.

-Elder David Bednar taught years ago that each person if he desires to change, has to just turn around and head in the right direction.
+Elder David Bednar taught years ago that if he desires to change, each person has to just turn around and head in the right direction.
 I have always considered that to be great advice, simple but productive.
 My suggestion, for what it's worth, would be for the Anvil to do likewise.
 Stop, turn around, and head in the right direction.
 Serving and not being served.
 Giving and not hoarding while people are hungry and homeless.

 © Stephen G. Arrowsmith 2021